Last updated on July 20th, 2019 at 10:49 am

 Well, there are two ways to delete cache files from MacBook.
 You can clear cache manually which is time-consuming or by using CleanMyMac 3 by which you can clear your cache within seconds.

-I recommend you to use this cleaning utility, as it completely remove your cache and this has most advanced features to check which temporary file is more important and what is less important, Follow some steps to clear the cache using CleanMyMac utility tool.
+I recommend you to use this cleaning utility, as it completely removes your cache and this has most advanced features to check which temporary file is more important and what is less important, Follow some steps to clear the cache using CleanMyMac utility tool.

-- Open CleanMyMac 3 on your Mac
+- Open CleanMyMac X on your Mac (Use Coupon Code – 4EDUCATION)

 - Go to System junk